robtweed/ewd-qoper8/guide.md

 }, 10000);
 ```

-The worker pool size is being increased to 2 within the `q.on(‘start’)` handler.
-Within the `q.on(‘started’)` handler, 5 messages are being queued.
+The worker pool size is being increased to 2 within the `q.on('start')` handler.
+Within the `q.on('started')` handler, 5 messages are being queued.
 After 5 seconds, the q.getAllWorkerStats() method is invoked: this will ask each worker process to report back a number of vital statistics, including the number of messages it has processed.

-Here’s an example of the output generated by this script:
+Here's an example of the output generated by this script:
 ```
 rrobtweed@ubuntu:~/qoper8$ sudo node node_modules/ewd-qoper8/lib/tests/test4
 Worker Bootstrap Module file written to node_modules/ewd-qoper8-worker.js